What Is a Metric in Google Analytics (And What to Track)

 One Page GA4 Report

-As you can see, OnePageGA presents your data in a clean, easy-to-understand format.
+As you can see, OnePageGA presents your data in a clean, easy-to-understand format with simple Google Analytics reports.
 At a glance, you can see metrics like visitor numbers, top pages, and traffic sources without switching between screens or reports.

 If you’ve been struggling with Google Analytics 4, OnePageGA could be just what you need.
 It gives you insights without complexity, helping you make data-driven decisions efficiently and take action with confidence.